The process of buying a house explained

 8. Get a home inspection

 Once your offer is accepted, you have the right to schedule an inspection of the house.
-You want to do this as soon as possible because you usually have limited number days based on the escrow contract.
+You want to do this as soon as possible because you usually have a limited number of days based on the escrow contract.

 The inspector will evaluate: